 Youth Staff (YS)

-YS members are individuals who are ages 15-18 at the time of application who are enrolled as high school students.
+YS members are individuals who are ages 16-18 by March 18, 2022, who are enrolled as high school students.
 YS may or may not have attended GTI in the past as a participant or staff member.
 All YS are expected to serve as leaders and role models by taking responsibility and initiative, maintaining a positive attitude and leading a healthy lifestyle.

 Young Adult Staff (YAS)